hypergraphql/hypergraphql/sources/tutorial.md

 <br>

 The schema is focused around just two types - `Country` and `City` - with a few basic properties.
+Note that all types/field are associated with unique IRIs in the `__Context` type.

 ```